cesarsauvage/cesarsauvage.github.io/content/publications/submitted/2025_offshore_wind_sst/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article-journal"]
+publication_types: ["submitted"]

 # Publication name and optional abbreviated publication name.
-publication: "Under Revision"# for Science Advances"
+publication: "Accepted in Science Advances"
-publication_short: "Under Revision"# for Science Advances"
+publication_short: "Accepted in Science Advances"

 abstract: <div style="text-align:justify">  </div>